slak44/chrome-new-tab/README.md

 - `version`: [semver](http://semver.org/) version string
 - `settings`: array of objects, format described below.
 Setting values are preserved during updates only if the `name` and `type` properties are unchanged
 - `dependencies`: npm's dependencies field
-- `babel`: babel's config
+- `webpackConfig`: path to a webpack config to be require'd.
+The `entry` and `output` properties are handled by the bundler
 - `html`: each property represents a view.
 For each view, there are html files associated with a query selector.
 The html will be inserted in the element obtained from the selector
 - `css`: each property represents a view.
-The css files for each view are concatenated, and the merged data is appended to a stylesheet after the html has been inserted
+The css files for each view are concatenated, and the merged data is appended to an inline stylesheet after the html has been inserted
-- `js`: each property represents a position.
-Similar to the css files, all the js files are concatenated (in order of appearance), and the resulting script is executed at its respective position
+- `js`: each property represents a hook.
+The js at the specified path for each hook is an entry point for webpack

 ## Implementation details